PrzemyslawNowaczyk/Brawler-2D/README.md

-Brawler 2D (2012)
+<b>Brawler 2D (2012)</b>

 Simple brawler game for two players.
 You can also play with impossibly precise (yet dumb) AI.
 Also, my first game with graphic interface.
 Created in Allegro 4.

 Controls for P1:
-	W,A,S,D + Space
+W, A, S, D + Space

-Controls for P2
+Controls for P2:
-	I,J,K,L + RShift
+I, J, K, L + RShift

 To switch AI on / off:
 Hold Tab for a while.